 *Whitespark says the process can take up to 30 hours.

 Given the nature, complexity, and scale of the local search ecosystem, it usually doesn’t make sense for small business owners and agencies to try to create listings on their own.

 My recommendation is to study the table above and go with the solution that best fits your needs.

 If you have questions, please ask for clarification in the comments below.
 I’ll respond promptly.

 Bright Local also wrote a post comparing services.
 They have a few additional service providers on their list and make different comparisons.
 Besides, it’s always good to get another opinion.
 Check it out.

 Donna Duncan is an SEO, business, and content marketing consultant as well as owner / operator of Philadelphia SEO company B-SeenOnTop.
-She has over 30-year's experience managing technologies for Fortune 100, government, and small business organizations across Canada and the US.
-Donna has focused solely on small business since 2007 and is a frequent contributor to Moz, Business2Community, and Social Media Today.
+She has more than 25 years of experience managing technologies for Fortune 100, government, and small business organizations across Canada and the US.
+Donna has focused solely on small businesses since 2007 and is a frequent contributor to Moz, Business2Community, and Social Media Today.
 She practices white-hat, holistic SEO and stays current with Google algorithm updates as well as industry best practices.